CLVPartners

 Key findings of the Report

 The European Data Protection Board may examine and issue an opinion on any matter of general application or having implications in more than one Member State, at the request of any supervisory authority, the Chair of the European Data Protection Board, or the European Commission.
-According to its latest Report in 2024, the European Data Protection Board adopted eight such consistency opinions, including on “pay or consent” models and the use of personal data to train artificial intelligence models.
+The European Data Protection Board continues its activities this year, adopting new guidelines on pseudonymization, which we discussed in this article.
+The European Data Protection Board announces coordinated enforcement actions every year.
+In 2024, it focused on the right of access, while in 2025, it plans to review the enforcement of the right to erasure, as reported in this article.

 Strategy for the period between 2024-2027